Jamie Theakston: Charity

 Theakston took a break in 2003 to travel to Uganda to meet with former child soldiers.
-He is a patron for CANCERVIVE – a charity established to address the needs of anyone whose family or friends are cancer sufferers.
+He is a patron for Cancervive, a charity established to address the needs of anyone whose family or friends are cancer-sufferers.

 He played in his fifth successive Soccer Aid match at Old Trafford in June 2014.
 Having, in 2010, saved four penalties for England against the Rest of the World in a penalty shoot-out, before missing a penalty himself in a defeat, he was later named man of the match for his performance in goal.

-On 4 October 2019, Theakston took an 8 day break from Heart Breakfast to set off on his Bike Britain Challenge, a cycling event for Global's charity Make Some Noise.
-The event lasted 8 days, with Theakston cycling 650 miles from Edinburgh and arriving in London on the 11th.
-Along the way, he stopped at Newcastle upon Tyne, Leeds, Manchester, Birmingham, Cardiff and Bristol, and met numerous life threatened children and their families.
+On 4 October 2019, Theakston took a break from Heart Breakfast to set off on his Bike Britain Challenge, a cycling event for Global's charity Make Some Noise.
+The event lasted eight days, with Theakston cycling 650 miles from Edinburgh and arriving in London on the 11th.
+Along the way, he stopped at Newcastle upon Tyne, Leeds, Manchester, Birmingham, Cardiff and Bristol, and met numerous life-threatened children and their families.

-In June 2022, Theakston gifted his wicket to the bustling medium-pace of Ricky Boardman from Kew Cricket Club's 3rd XI, an event Theakston defined as 'pure theatre'.
+Brothel visit, cocaine usage, and failed injunction

+In 2002, Theakston's visit to a Mayfair brothel was exposed by British newspaper The Sunday People.
+Theakston attempted to prevent publication of his paying £40 for sex and his cocaine snorting with a legal injunction.
+The judge, Mr Justice Ouseley, allowed publication of the story based on interviews and said, "If a well-known man has sexual relations with a prostitute in a brothel, the desire on his part to keep their actions and 'relationship' confidential and the desire on the part of the other to exploit their actions and relationship commercially are irreconcilable."
+He went on to say, "I consider that the scales would be likely to come down in favour of the freedom of expression of the newspaper and of the prostitutes unless it was clear that there was a strong case of inhibiting it."